WiresharkIO/Missing_semester/02-emacs/missing_semester_report.md

 When I initially fired up emacs, I saw this highly minimalistic view of the good old days of SW and tools.

 > __Experience with emacs__
 - I started with writing markdown file types(like-this-one(.md)) in emacs, since I found it to be very simpler and easy to start with.
-However there are many other file types which Emacs adhere to such as
+However there are many other file types which Emacs adhere to such as:
   - xml
   - json
   - org mode files
   - LaTex
-  - so-on,.
+  - and so-on,.

 > __Configuration file__
 - Added a configuration file, init.el to install tools like: